briandconnelly/seeds/README.txt

 Expanding SEEDS:
 ----------------
 SEEDS is designed as a plugin-based framework.
-This means that you can create and use your own cell types, topologies, and topologies and use these immediately without modifying the base SEEDS framework.
+This means that you can create and use your own cell types, topologies, and actions and use these immediately without modifying the base SEEDS framework.

 To create experiments that model behaviors of interest to you, a Cell type will